VPN Review: Avira Phantom VPN

 Alternatives

-If Phantom VPN appeals owing to its free version, a few alternatives exist.
+If Phantom VPN is appealing on account of its free version, a few alternatives exist.
 Hide.me offers 2 GB of volume and the ability to connect to 5 server locations per month, with Hotspot Shield and ProtonVPN providing similar packages.

 The best alternatives to Phantom VPN can be found below: